 “When I stop the car,” Hassie said from behind the wheel, “everybody shoot.”

 Hassie put his foot on the brakes and the Charger stopped with the little yellow house outside the passenger side window.
 Hassie leaned across Small’s lap, put a double-barreled sawed-off shotgun out the window, and fired.

-From the backseat, Frank Walker—the man who would eventually tell this story to multi-agency investigation team—leaned out and fired his .380 into the back window of a car in the driveway.
+From the back seat, Frank Walker—the man who would eventually tell this story to a multi-agency investigation team—leaned out and fired his .380 into the back window of a car in the driveway.